Looking to buy Bitcoin in Canada? We cover some of the best apps and sites for buying Bitcoin below.

 What is Bitcoin?

-Bitcoin is the most popular cryptocurrency in the world and the most successful one based on its market capitalization – $939 billion as of October 5, 2021.
+Bitcoin is the most popular cryptocurrency in the world and the most successful one based on its market capitalization – $1.07 trillion as of December 1, 2021.

 The digital currency was invented in 2008 by Satoshi Nakamoto and its mining started in 2009.